largehadroncollider/lhcSiteSource/content/defconguide.md

 Once again, leave your laptop in your room unless you know you'll want/need it for a specific thing.

-* Carry a battery pack and charger, a water bottle, and your phone, which will probably end up being the main way you find out about stuff going on at DEF CON "right now."
+* Carry your phone, which will probably end up being the main way you find out about stuff going on at DEF CON "right now."
+* A water bottle is generally a good idea but easy to forget somewhere or get annoying to carry.
-* Carry cash -- more than you think you need for all the cool shit you didn’t know you needed.
+* Cash is king -- more than you think you need for all the cool shit you didn’t know you needed.
 * Carry an ID for drinking, etc.

 You might want a lightweight backpack or purse/messenger bag for all the stuff and swag/collectibles that you end up gathering throughout the day.
 If you're going to use your normal backpack/messenger/purse, then do yourself a favor and empty it of the 50 lbs of excess crap that always accumulates, before DEF CON.
 You'll be glad you aren't carrying as much.